Best budget telescopes to see the cosmos without breaking the bank in 2024

 The Celestron StarSense Explorer LT 70AZ really does make the argument that an inexpensive telescope, when it’s designed as well as this, can offer a great observing experience.

-As we break the £200 barrier, the Sky-Watcher StarQuest 130P Newtonian might not be everyone’s idea of a ‘budget telescope’.
+As we break the £200 barrier, the Sky-Watcher StarQuest 130P Newtonian might not be what everyone thinks of when they think of budget telescopes.

 But it’s certainly worth considering spending a bit more on your first telescope if it’s within your means.